 Who was it who said that when man intervenes in nature, the results are invariably disappointing?
 Lake Kerkini refutes that statement 100%.
-It’s a lake born after a dam was built in 1932 and with the passage of time, it has metamorphosed into a veritable Macedonian paradise.
+It’s a lake born after a dam was built in 1932 and, with time, it has metamorphosed into a veritable Macedonian paradise.
 Enjoy the pleasures of ecotourism: A sanctuary for birds and humans alike, the calm, unruffled lake offers itself for birdwatching and boating, while its shores are perfect for cycling and walks.
-Try Kerkini for the pause that refreshes.

 What to do in Kerkini